marcadrian-it/handgefertigter/README.md

 `npm run lint` - will run ESLint with --fix to auto-fix issues.

+`npm run lint:check` - will run ESLint without --fix to check for issues.

 `npx prisma migrate reset` - drops, recreates the database, and reseeds it automatically (be careful)

 ## Preview